Last updated: Nov-26-2024

 Updating users

-To update details for an individual user, including user name, email, and permissions, select Edit from the kebab menu at the end of a specific user's row.
+To update details for an individual user, including user name, email, and permissions, select Edit from the kebab menu at the end of a specific user's row in the User Management page within your Console Settings.
 A form opens that allows you to update the information for a single user at a time.
 See Adding users for an explanation of all the user permissions that you can update.

 You also have the option to resend an invite to users already added to your account, a particularly useful feature after making changes to user details.